bendechrai/workshop-secure-messenger-v1/README.md

 debian-9 login:
 ```

-### File location in the virtual machine
+### URLs and document roots for each step

-Whenever you want to work on the workshop files, you'll have to change user to the web server first:
+Whenever you want to work on the workshop files within the Vagrant box, you'll have to change user to the web server first:

 ```bash
 sudo su - www-data
 ```

+Each of these steps is a starting milestone in this repo, and available at `https://localhost:xxxx/` where `xxxx` is the step number plus 3000.
+For example, if starting from step 3, participants can head to `https://localhost:3003/`.

-The code is in `/vagrant/docroots/stepX`, where X is the step number.
+Similarly, each step has it's own known-good document root, in the `/vagrant/docroots/stepX` folder, where `X` is the step number.

+If you're looking for the document root on your host machine, they're in `/path/to/workshop-secure-messenger/docroots/stepX`.

+The final, working code, is in `docroots/final`.

 ### Caching Issues